We understand that if you’re reading this, you have been and perhaps still are going through a difficult time.

 You may be feeling anxious about the prospect of making an official complaint about a nurse or a midwife, but don't worry, we’re here to support you and to make sure your voice is heard.

-This is where you will find a range of helpful information to guide you from the start of the process of raising a concern with us about the actions of a nurse or midwife, through an investigation and, if it comes to it, what to expect at a hearing.
+This is where you will find a range of helpful information to guide you from the start of the process of raising a concern with us about the actions of a nurse, midwife or nursing associate, through an investigation and, if it comes to it, what to expect at a hearing.

 What you should know

-A nurse or midwife must have the skills, knowledge, good health and good character to do their job safely and effectively.
+A nurse, midwife or nursing associate must have the skills, knowledge, health and character to do their job safely and effectively.

-We call this being fit to practise and it’s our role as regulator to make sure that a nurse or midwife’s fitness to practise meets our standards.
+We call this being fit to practise and it’s our role as regulator to make sure that a nurse, midwife or nursing associate’s fitness to practise meets our standards.

-Our expectations are set out in The Code, which describes the professional standards that nurses and midwives must meet in order to be registered with us to practise in the UK.
+Our expectations are set out in The Code, which describes the professional standards that nurses, midwives and nursing associates must meet in order to be registered with us to practise in the UK.

-If you’re concerned that a nurse or midwife doesn't meet these standards, you can raise a concern.
+If you’re concerned that someone on our register doesn't meet these standards, you can raise a concern.

 Who should you raise the concern with?

-In most cases, it’s best to raise concerns with the nurse or midwife’s place of work first, as the employer is best placed to resolve issues quickly and fairly.
+In most cases, it’s best to raise concerns with the nurse, midwife or nursing associate's place of work first, as the employer is best placed to resolve issues quickly and fairly.